nezaboodka/reactronic/README.md

   - `Renew.Manually` - manual renew (explicit only);
   - `Renew.DoesNotCache` - renew on every call of the function.

+**Apart** set of flags defines if transaction is executed separately from reaction, parent, and children transactions (flags can be combined with bitwise operator):

+  - `Apart.Default` - equivalent to Apart.FromReaction;
+  - `Apart.FromReaction` - transaction is separated from its reaction;
-**Nesting** option defines if a transaction is independent from the parent one:
+  - `Apart.FromParent` - transaction is separated from parent (calling) transactions;

-  - `Nesting.Default` - transaction prolongs parent one, but reaction (renewing of affected caches) is started as a separate transaction;
+  - `Apart.FromChildren` - transaction is separated from children (callee) transactions;
-  - `Nesting.ProlongParent` - both transaction and reaction prolong parent transaction;
+  - `Apart.FromAll` - transaction is separated from reactions, parents, and children.
-  - `Nesting.SeparateFromParent` - always executed as a separate self-sufficient transaction.

-**Reentrance** option defines how to handle reentrant calls of the same function:
+**Reenter** option defines how to handle reentrant calls of the same function:

-  - `Reentrance.Prevented` - fail if there is an existing concurrent call;
+  - `Reenter.Prevented` - fail if there is an existing concurrent call;
-  - `Reentrance.RestartLatter` - wait for existing concurrent call and then restart latter one;
+  - `Reenter.RestartLatter` - wait for existing concurrent call and then restart latter one;
-  - `Reentrance.CancelExisting` - cancel existing in favor of latter one;
+  - `Reenter.CancelExisting` - cancel existing in favor of latter one;
-  - `Reentrance.Unlimited` - multiple simultaneous calls are allowed.
+  - `Reenter.Unlimited` - multiple simultaneous calls are allowed.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be